Ignore all indexing operations

 Add collective.noindexing to the eggs in your buildout (and to zcml on Plone 3.2 or earlier).
 This makes two browser views available on the Plone Site root: @@collective-noindexing-apply and @@collective-noindexing-unapply.
 The first applies some patches and the second undoes the patching.
 Both can be called multiple times safely.

 This patches some catalog methods so no indexing, reindexing or unindexing is done at all.
 The idea is that you use this package so you can quickly move a big part of your Plone Site to a different folder without having to worry about indexing.
 It really makes moving a lot faster.
 You do the indexing later, probably by doing a catalog clear and rebuild; you have a bit more control there about subtransactions, to help avoid a MemoryError or [Errno 24] Too many open files.
 A script to run the catalog clear and rebuild with some intermediate commits can help here for large sites; see for example http://svn.plone.org/svn/plone/Products.PloneOrg/trunk/scripts/catalog_rebuild.py

-- The patches do not apply to ATBTreeFolders like the standard Members, events and news Large Plone Folders from Plone 3.
+Note: the patches do not apply to ATBTreeFolders like the standard Members, events and news Large Plone Folders.
 This is not deliberate, so it might change in the future, but for now I do not mind.
-It works fine for folders in Plone 4.

 Go to the archetype_tool object in the ZMI, and then to the Catalogs tab.
 Switching off portal_catalog in all the types there should have basically the same effect.